 A maximum of three times are permitted per degree.
 Additional information is at http://www.sjsu.edu/isa/employment/curricular_practical_training/.

 How can I get my CPT or OPT approved from the department?

 Go to the EE Department office and file a CPT or OPT Request. (https://ee.sjsu.edu/content/Graduate%20Forms)

 How can I apply for an Internship position?

-You can check department website at http://ee.sjsu.edu/content/job-and-internship-openings for some Internship positions.
+You can check department website at https://ee.sjsu.edu/content/Job-Internship-and-Scholarships for some Internship positions.
 Most students got their Internship jobs from SJSU Career Center through job search and/or events.
-The Career Center website is at http://www.sjsu.edu/careercenter/index.html and its special webpage about Internship is at http://www.sjsu.edu/careercenter/students/find-a-job-internship/.
-Once you got an offer, you then start the paperwork process, which include enrolling into EE 2981.
-EE 2981 application is available online at https://ee.sjsu.edu/content/Graduate%20Forms.
-Note that EE 2981 is not counted toward an MSEE degree and you can repeat EE 2981 many times based on the length of your Internship.
+The Career Center website is at http://www.sjsu.edu/careercenter/index.html.
+Once you got an offer, you then start the paperwork process, which include enrolling into EE 298i.
+EE 298i application is available online at https://ee.sjsu.edu/content/Graduate%20Forms.
+Note that EE 298i is not counted toward an MSEE degree and you can repeat EE 298i many times based on the length of your Internship.

 How can I apply for a teaching assistant, research assistant, or a student assistant position?

 All EE Department jobs and applications forms are available on EE Department website under the "Student Support" tab, which is at http://ee.sjsu.edu/content/department-job-openings.